ENJOY FREE STANDARD SHIPPING OVER $75

 (b) The imposition of Additional Charges may also occur as a result of:

 (ii) additional work required by the Customer or any other occurrence which causes the Supplier to incur costs in respect of the Customer's Order.

 (a) The Customer must, on delivery of the Goods, carry out a thorough inspection of the Goods to make sure that all Goods have been delivered in accordance with the Customer’s Order.
 A representative of the Customer must sign a delivery receipt acknowledging that all Goods have been delivered in accordance with the Customer’s Order and the Customer agrees that such acknowledgement shall be deemed receipt of the Goods in accordance with the Customer’s Order.

-(b) If the Customer fails to advise the Supplier in writing of any fault in Goods or failure of Goods to accord with the Customer's Order within seven (7) days of delivery, the Customer is deemed to have accepted the Goods and to have accepted that the Goods are not faulty and accord with the Customer's Order.
+(b) If the Customer fails to advise the Supplier in writing of any fault in Goods or failure of Goods to accord with the Customer's Order within twenty eight (28) days of delivery, the Customer is deemed to have accepted the Goods and to have accepted that the Goods are not faulty and accord with the Customer's Order.

 (c) The Customer must comply with any reasonable request by the Supplier, including but not limited to any request for photographic evidence, in relation to any claim by the Customer of a fault in Goods or failure of Goods to accord with the Customer’s Order.

 (d) Nothing in this paragraph affects the Customer's rights for any alleged failure of a guarantee under the Australian Consumer Law.

 (a) Risk in Goods passes to the Customer immediately upon delivery.

 (b) Property and title in Goods supplied to the Customer under these Trading Terms does not pass to the Customer until all money (including money owing in respect of other transactions between the Supplier and the Customer) due and payable to the Supplier by the Customer have been fully paid.